jurmy24/delta-simulation/README.md

 # Delta Robot Simulation

-MuJoCo simulation of the FR8 delta robot.
+MuJoCo simulation of a self-built delta robot.
 The MJCF model (`simulation/delta-robot/robot.xml`) was auto-generated from the Onshape CAD assembly using [onshape-to-robot](https://github.com/Rhoban/onshape-to-robot).
+Note that the mates need to follow certain naming conventions for this to work, check their docs.

 [Onshape source](https://cad.onshape.com/documents/20bfbde5f0dfed09746f3835/w/89e87a07589996b404d06798/e/02e6df3ca634eef0ea4fbf46)

+Also, for fun I added the [Koch arm](https://github.com/AlexanderKoch-Koch/low_cost_robot) to the end effector.

 ## Setup